nedbat/coveragepy/doc/config.rst

 measure during execution.
 If set, ``include`` is ignored.
 See :ref:`source` for details.

+.. _config_run_source_pkgs:

+``source_pkgs`` (multi-string): a list of packages, the source to measure during execution.
+Operates the same as ``source``, but only names packages, for resolving ambiguities between packages and directories.

+.. versionadded:: 5.3

 .. _config_run_timid:

 ``timid`` (boolean, default False): use a simpler but slower trace method.